Use the Pandas Dataframe Dept stats Again In Python

 >>>

->>> nba [ "fran_id" ] . value_counts () . head ( x ) . plot ( kind = "bar" )
+>>> nba [ "fran_id" ] . value_counts () . head ( x ) . plot ( kind = "bar" ) This volition show the franchises with the most games played:

 The Lakers are leading the Celtics by a minimal border, and in that location are six further teams with a game count in a higher place 5000.